 In most cases, however, the use of a notified body is not provided or not required.

 The products comply with all the provisions of the applicable directives providing for the CE marking must convey it.
-Such marking is, in particular, an indication that the products comply with the essential requirements of all applicable directives and that they were subjected to a conformity assessment procedure provided for by the Directives.
+Such marking is, especially, an indication that the products comply with the essential requirements of all applicable directives and that they were subjected to a conformity assessment procedure provided for by the Directives.
 Member States are also required to take the necessary measures to protect the CE marking.

 To request more information on this topic, write to email@example.com